Knitting vs Crochet: Which is Easier? Which is Better?

 Both knitting and crocheting require good hand-eye coordination, the ability to read patterns and handle yarn and tools in both hands.

 Both crafts are relatively inexpensive to start as a beginner.
-All you require is some yarn, a hook or knitting needles, a pattern (which are readily available for free online), some scissors and you’re off to the races.
+All you require is some yarn, a hook or knitting needles, a pattern (which are readily available for free online), some scissors, and a few stitch markers and you’re off to the races.
+Generally speaking, knitting used a smaller amount of yarn compared to crochet.

 One of the biggest benefits of both crocheting and knitting is the way that these crafts offer a form of relaxation and movement meditation.
 Both crafts are well known to help alleviate anxiety and panic disorders.